-Install DocumentDB on Debian, Ubuntu, or RHEL-family hosts with repository-backed packages.
+Install the DocumentDB PostgreSQL extension package on Debian, Ubuntu, or RHEL-compatible hosts.

 Use the Package Finder to generate the exact install command for your distro, architecture, and PostgreSQL version.